 You can use a Dremel tool or a power drill for this step.
 However, a power drill ensures better results since its blades offer deeper incision into old grout lines.
 Load the drill with the diamond-edged disk.
 Position the disk’s edge within the weakened groove of the old grout and turn-on the drill.
 The spinning blade effectively digs-out the old grout.
 Slowly, move the drill ahead, i.e. towards the opposite end of the tile.
 You need to be very careful while using the drill since lowering it too much can harm the edges of the travertine tiles.
 You can repeat the drilling until most of the grout lines are comprehensively removed.

-You need to remove the loose debris and grout dust from the drilled grout line.
+Remove the loose debris and grout dust from the drilled grout line.
 This is best done with a handheld vacuum.
 Please note that among very old travertine tile surfaces, miniscule deposits of grout might still be visible.
 You can use a razor blade to scrape-away these grout bits.
-To ensure that the travertine tiles are properly prepared for re-grouting, clean the emptied grout lines with steel wool.
+To ensure the travertine tiles are properly prepared for re-grouting, clean the emptied grout lines with steel wool.